Kristen Welker

 Kristen Welker (born July 1, 1976) is an American television journalist working for NBC News.
 She serves as a White House correspondent based in Washington, D.C., and served as co-anchor of Weekend Today, the Saturday edition of Today, alongside Peter Alexander from 2020 to 2023.
-She took over hosting duties for the longest-running program in television history, Meet the Press, on September 17, 2023.
+She took over hosting duties for the longest-running program in American television history, Meet the Press, on September 17, 2023.

-Early life and education
+Early life

 Kristen Welker is the daughter of Harvey and Julie Welker.
 Her father is an engineer, her mother a real estate agent.
-Welker's father is Jewish and her mother is Black.
+Welker's father is Jewish and her mother is African American.
 She graduated from the private Germantown Friends School in Philadelphia in 1994.

 Welker received a Bachelor of Arts (magna cum laude) with a major in American history from Harvard College in 1998.
 She interned for the TV program Today in 1997.